okta/okta-sdk-dotnet/docs/SchemaApi.md

 Update a User Schema

-Partial updates on the User Profile properties of the user schema.
+Partially updates on the User Profile properties of the user schema

 ### Example
 ```csharp